The Little Red Riding Hood: Summary and Symbols Explained

 Compare Perrault's and Grimm's Red Cap

-Shall we delve into the symbolism of the story?
+Now shall we delve into the symbolism of the story?

-Little Red Riding Hood Symbolism
+Little Red Riding Hood Symbolism (The Hidden Meanings)

-When the girl reaches the age when she turns into a woman, her hair is one of her most powerful tools for attracting the opposite gender.
+If the girl in the story is wearing a hood (or cap), she is obviously covering her hair.
+Hair, especially women's, plays an important role in many cultures in the world.
+When a girl reaches the age in which she turns into a woman, her hair is considered one of her most powerful tools for attracting the opposite gender.
 With covering (or cutting) her hair, she sends a message she is not available yet (or anymore).

 Before the 17th century, the story was already well known.
 In some versions, the hood wasn't any particular color, but in some, it was gold.
 Gold, of course, represents maturity and responsibility and at the end of the day, we can say this is what is Little Red Riding Hood all about.